brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 * Belittling language, prejudiced comments, or thoughtless jokes about another person’s identity, personal characteristics, and/or life-choices (including but not limited to: gender, gender identity and expression, sexual orientation, disability, mental illness, neuroatypicality, physical appearance, race, religion, eating habits, health decisions, and drug use).

 _Why doesn’t this agreement consider all possible scenarios we might face as a collective?_

 * We think it is impossible to predict all possible scenarios.
-We are creating a ‘how to’ guide as a starting point to guide us in more concrete ways and will update this as new scenarios emerge.
+This agreement is a starting point to guide us and will be updated as new scenarios emerge.
 * We expect this agreement to be updated as we try, fail, learn, and review our shared expectations of how to navigate the ever-changing dynamics of our collective.
 * In building our capacity for navigating our interdependent responsibilities within the collective, we recognise the importance of positioning our participation in this group within our broader support networks (e.g, by mapping out 'pods' of people we trust to provide us with care when we experience harm as well as those who we trust to help us hold ourselves accountable when we learn we've caused harm to others).